 The Woobie: Ali in 2.
 First her parents don't believe her when scary things begin to happen, one day her stepmother wakes up acting like a cross between a wolf and a serial killer.
 Then, oh, things are looking up!
 No horror for three weeks!
 Until you come home to find your family brutally murdered.

 Dennis in the third film.
-He did cared for his stepdaughters and wife and wanted to find out about the demon and save his family.
-Yet his wife dies in front of him and is killed by his mother-in-law.
+He deeply loved his stepdaughters and wife and wanted to find out about the demon and save his family.
+Yet his wife dies in front of him and he is killed by his mother-in-law.
 All while trying to save his stepdaughters.

 Kristi.
 The events of 2 and 3 would have been prevented had they just listened to her.
 Also, Dan (in the second) and Katie (in the third) are mean to her for little reason.

 Katie.
 Imagine being haunted constantly by a demon and spending the rest of your life possessed by it, where you have killed several people including your own sister with no control.
 AT ALL

 Alex from 4.
 It wasn't her fault that she and her family adopted the one boy the demon was after.